sidmulajkar/sidsblog/sidmulajkar/content/references.md

 Below are the lists of some of my favorite resources:

+# Documentaries/Talks/Movies

+- [Glenn Greenwald’s TED Talk on Privacy](https://www.ted.com/talks/glenn_greenwald_why_privacy_matters).
+It’s only about 15 mins long and a must-watch.

+- [Data Privacy and Consent TED Talk by Fred Cate](https://www.ted.com/talks/fred_cate_privacy_and_consent).
+Dr. Fred Cate’s talk revolves around the current approach to data privacy.
+He analyzes the role that consent plays, in data protection and privacy today, grappling with how we manage consent in a world in which data is constantly being inferred about us.

+- [The Great Hack](https://www.netflix.com/Title/80117542).
+Another must-see documentary that explains how Cambridge Analytica used Facebook to seriously influence voters in the 2016 US election, Brexit in the UK, and many other elections around the globe.

+- [Snowden](https://libremdb.lunar.icu/title/tt3774114).
+The illegal surveillance techniques are leaked to the public by one of the agency's contractor, Edward Snowden, in the form of thousands of classified documents distributed to the press.

+- [Citizenfour](https://libremdb.iket.me/title/tt4044364).
+A documentarian and a reporter travel to Hong Kong for the first of many meetings with Edward Snowden.

+---

+# Articles/Blog/Web Resources

 - [The Value of Privacy](https://www.schneier.com/blog/archives/2006/05/the_value_of_pr.html).
 This is a particular blog entry by Bruce Schneier that is a must-read.

 - [Naked Security](https://nakedsecurity.sophos.com/).
 Run by Sophos, so keep that in mind – but still a great source for security info, written in accessible language.